 When "IEEE" is part of the name of a product, publication, service, Society, or other title, it should never be dropped.
 This applies to first and subsequent references.
 (Examples: IEEE Xplore®, IEEE Spectrum, IEEE Computer Society).

-- Use second person language for instructional material.
+- Use second-person language for instructional material.
 For content where information is directed at the user, refer to the user as “you.”

 - Use “IEEE,” not “we” or “our.”

 - Use common language.
 Compared to print, digital is a more informal and immediate medium.
 Be sure that all potential audiences understand the content.
+Remember that for some audiences, English may not be the primary language spoken or understood.

 - Focus on the user’s needs rather than presenting the organizational view of IEEE.
 Only describe individual organizational units (OUs) or boards when doing so is integral to the user’s understanding of the surrounding content, or when soliciting user involvement in the organization.